MileHacker Logo

 Volcanic Activity Alerts

-For Mount Aso, always check the Aso Volcano Disaster Prevention Council site for up-to-date alerts and access restrictions before planning your visit.
+For Mount Aso, always check the Aso Volcano Disaster Prevention Council site for the latest alerts and access restrictions before planning your visit.
 Conditions change rapidly.

 Considerations